kyletress/kyletress.com-old/README.md

 kyletress.com
 =============

 The source code for my personal website [kyletress.com](http://www.kyletress.com).
 I believe personal websites are the autobiographies of the digital age, and should reflect their owner's personality.
-I wanted a site that was simple, minimal, and largely static.
+I wanted a site that was simple, minimal, and mostly static.
 The site is powered by [Siteleaf](http://www.siteleaf.com) and hosted on GitHub Pages.
 I use CloudFlare as my CDN.

 ### Publishing
 1. Push source to GitHub.